top of page

 Michael Chalk

 In my recent research journey delving into the sequel to "The Unravelling," I stumbled upon a name that piqued my curiosity – Perrance Shiri.
 His name, strikingly unique, led me down a path of discovery about a notorious figure whose roots are intertwined intimately with the political dynasty of Zimbabwe.
-Notably, he was a cousin of Robert Mugabe, a familial tie that likely contributed to the implicit trust Mugabe vested in him.
-This close relationship sheds light on Shiri's rapid ascent through the ranks, as Mugabe often relied on him for strategic counsel and execution.
+Notably, he was a distant relative of Robert Mugabe, a familial tie that likely contributed to the implicit trust Mugabe vested in him.
+This relationship sheds light on Shiri's rapid ascent through the ranks, as Mugabe often relied on him for strategic counsel and execution.

 Born in 1955 as Bigboy Samson Chikerema, he emerged as a prominent figure during the Rhodesian Bush War, serving as a field commander with ZANLA, a guerrilla force aligned with Robert Mugabe's faction.
 His role extended to senior military instruction at the ZANLA/ZIPRA training camp in Morogoro, Tanzania.